matheusazzi/producer_consumer/README.md

 You can have multiple Producers and Consumers running, you must ensure that all Consumers drink in request order and don't put beer into buffer if the buffer is full.

 ### Dependencies
-To run this project you must have [Elixir](http://elixir-lang.org/install.html) and [Mix](http://elixir-lang.org/getting-started/mix-otp/introduction-to-mix.html) installed on your machine.
+To run this project you must have [Elixir](http://elixir-lang.org/install.html) installed on your machine.

 - Elixir 1.2 or above